wordofwarning/wordofwarning.org/hab/news/index.md

 <hr>

 ### News + Upcoming Opportunities
-Please visit our [regularly updating Coronavirus Information page](/coronavirus) includes advice/guidance/support/opportunities.
+In these unprecedented times, our regularly updating [Coronavirus News + Information page](/coronavirus) includes help for artists + our community: advice / guidance / support / opportunities.

 Please note that the deadline has now passed for <a href="http://www.thisisliveart.co.uk/opportunities/diy-2020-call-for-proposals" target="_blank">DIY 2020</a>.